Principal Research Scientist & Research Manager

-Member, European Laboratory for Learning and Intelligent Systems (ELLIS).
+Member of the European Laboratory for Learning and Intelligent Systems (ELLIS).

 [2025.05] - Paper accepted at ACL 2025 — Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Model